Who the heck is LISA?

 - Personalised ideas that help you put more money aside.

-- Money-saving challenges that could help you buy sooner.
+- Money-saving challenges and ideas that could help you buy sooner.

-- ‘Team Up’ — our feature where you an your partner (or bestie) can collab on the deposit for your first home together.
+- ‘Team Up’ — our feature where you and your partner (or friend/family member) can collab on the deposit for your first home together.
 When you both open a Nude Lifetime ISA, you could get up to £2,000 towards your home every year.

 - Features based on behavioural science that help your brain build better money habits.

-- A place to keep track of spending.
+- A place to keep track and get insights about your spending.

 - Automatic payments to build your deposit in your sleep.